OsamaAlhejaily/Week1/README.txt

 Setup Instructions:

-- You can open `index.html` directly in your browser, or use vsCode's Live Server extension
+- You can open `index.html` by using vscode's Live Server extension

 ---
 Features Implemented: